Zilliqa/ZRC/zrcs/zrc-6.md

 5. In ZRC-1 it's hard to respond to bugs and vulnerabilities gracefully since lacks emergency stop mechanism.

-6. In ZRC-1 minting can be very inefficient since multiple transactions are required to mint multiple NFTs.
+6. Without batch operations, multiple transactions are required and this can be very inefficient.

 7. In ZRC-1 contract owner is immutable.
 As some contract owners want to transfer their contract ownership, developers had to implement the feature for ZRC-1.